caltechlibrary/newt/structured_data_representations.md

 I think with a couple of heuristics can can skip the CSS and JavaScript frameworks.
 We can write less code.
 We can provide a better user experience.

-1. Design for the smallest screen used to access your web site or application (often that is a phone today)
+1. Design for the smallest screen used to access your web site or application (often that is a phone today but might be as small as a wristwatch)
 2. Use CSS to rearrange elements on the screen as the screen size expands (e.g. your screen might become a wall sized television in a meeting)
 3. Limit JavaScript to orchestrating behavior (e.g. defining web components or access interacting with data services)
 4. Only write the minimum of CSS and JavaScript to create an accessible page